FARES AND PASSES----New Fares go into effect on January 4th, 2026!

-OMNY, and contactless fare payment options will be accepted on NICE starting first quarter of 2026.
+OMNY, and contactless fare payment options will be accepted on NICE starting JANUARY 4TH, 2026!

 IMPORTANT!